revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-It's depends upon python version.If you are using in python 2.5 and above we can use `input()` instead of `raw_input()` to take input from user.
+It depends upon the python version.
+If you are using python 2.5, we can use `input()` instead of `raw_input()` to take input from user.

 ```python
 name = raw_input("enter your name please")
 print(name)
 ```

-Now Input is used to take from user-input in python.
+Now Input is used to take from user input in python.

 ```python
 name = input("enter your name please:")